Natasha and Boris at Cooke Lake in the Wyoming Black Hills near Devils Tower National Monument.

 We've been hitting the trail together for 10 years - and still going strong.
 People think we're crazy but they always have questions.
 Where did you go?
 How did you get there?
 How was it?
 And the big one - How did you ever find the place?
 This web site will chronicle all that and more.
 We hope you'll get some adventure ideas of your own or simply enjoy ours.

 There's no armchair traveling here.
-We've been to every place in this web site and most of the pictures are ours.
+We've been to every place in this web site and many of the pictures are ours.
 We're always adding things so check back often for updates.
 You'll find them in the New!
 Recently Added! links section to the left.

 In between, you can follow us on our blog.
-We post on Facebook and/or Twitter almost every day.

 Navigating the Site